TomBurdge/graph-algorithms/README.md

 For each sub-section, or exercise, of the video I have created an accompanying branch.
 Each branch contains only a Jupyter Notebook, which works through that exercise.
 The exception is 6-shortest-path, which imports a function which is reused from a previous exercise.
+The main branch includes a very quick introduction to graphs.